LynnHaDo/Health-Expense-Prediction/README.md

 $\hat{\beta_3}$ = -20093.508: It is estimated that the mean insurance medical charges for smokers is 20093.508 (currency unit) less than that for non-smokers at a fixed age level and bmi = 0.

-$\hat{\beta_4}$ = 1430.920: It is estimated that the mean insurance medical charges for smokers increase by 1430.920 (currency unit) for each increase in the bmi compared to non-smokers, at fixed level of age.
+$\hat{\beta_4}$ = 1430.920: It is estimated that the mean insurance medical charges for smokers increase by 1430.920 (currency unit) for each increase in the bmi more than non-smokers, at fixed level of age.

 ### Specific numerical results